Tilkee/api_test/README.md

 1) when a Bad_request is send, we could also send some message to spécify where is the issue
 2) some tests (Rspec)

+# Return

+You can submit a pull request with your code and some explanations if needed